kmonsoor/blog.kmonsoor.com/content/articles/toughts/a-near-perfect-day-of-a-muslim-professional.md

 ### At work

 8.00 AM  :  Entering workplace.
 Don't go for coffee, chit-chat or Facebook.
 Don't even check work email.
 Start your working hours with your most difficult/critical task at hand while it's still quiet in the office.
-If you have any diffcult concept to grasp or painstaking bug you need to fix, start that now.
+If you have any difficult concept to grasp or painstaking bug you need to fix, start that now.
 This is your golden moment.

 ... _below timings are needed to  be expanded_

 09:30 AM :  Open work email.
 Answer emails that needs no discussion.
 Postpone discussion-needing emails for the next slot.

 10:00 AM :  Now starts your team-play time.
-Complete statnd-up or whatever for your team's daily plan.
+Complete stand-up or whatever for your team's daily plan.
 Address any issue that your teammate is stuck on.
 Give your teammate from this slot.

 11:00 AM :  Have a coffee.
 Have some chit-chat with colleagues around.
 Attend inter-team issues.
 Sync-up with other departments.

 12:00 PM :  Lunch time.
 Focus on vitamins, and fiber-rich foods.
-Avoid oil,sugar,salt rich foods.
+Avoid oil, sugar, salt-rich foods.
 Call wife, sync up with her during lunch.
 Sometimes lunch with team-mates, sometimes with peers from other departments.
 Listen more, talk less.

 12:40 PM :  Zuhr salat.
 Keep jikr and dua' at minimal.